Marlin for the uninitiated

 The curtain rises slowly as Marlin Protocol gears up for our inevitable unveiling - sooner than you think.

 If you’re as excited as we are, make sure you’re following us closely on all our social media channels.
 Be sure to check out our revamped website, our whitepaper and, if you’re feeling daring, our preliminary specs.
 Don’t worry!
-We’re on riot and discourse to answer any technical queries you might have :)
+We’re on discourse to answer any technical queries you might have :)

 Official Media Channels: